 Mr Edgars shares, "The desire to discover more and more professional horizons and to make as much contribution as possible to the improvement of the work of public administration served as a motivation to join the team of the State Audit Office."

-Structural units ensuring support functions provide day-to-day administrative processes and support to auditing work, incl. the Auditor General’s Office management, quality management, HR management, international relations, public relations and internal communication, legal service, assessment of irregularities caused by public managers, national and sectoral policy analysis, audit process analysis.
-The Chancellery performs financial planning and management, operational planning and monitoring, provides IT support, organizes correspondence and archiving, daily office maintenance.
+Structural units ensuring support functions provide day-to-day administrative processes and support to auditing work.
+This includes the Auditor’s General Office’s management, strategic planning and development, HR management, legal support, assessment of irregularities caused by public managers, public relations and internal communication.
+The strategic planning and development function covers planning and monitoring, international relations and project management, national and sectoral policy analysis and audit process analysis.
+The Chancellery performs financial management and accounting, provides IT support, organises record keeping and daily office maintenance.
+Quality management function is directly subordinated to the Auditor General.